 EveryoneOn: The Importance of Digital Literacy Skills

-Here are some Frequently Asked Questions about the EveryoneOn campaign and digital literacy:
+Here are some Frequently Asked Questions about EveryoneOn and digital literacy:

 1. How can my library get involved?

-One of the best ways to become involved in this campaign is to update your library’s “profile” in the EveryoneOn Training Locator Tool database.
+One of the best ways to become involved is to update your library’s “profile” in the EveryoneOn Training Locator Tool database.
 There is a record in this database for almost every public library location in the United States with basic information such as address and phone number.
 Other organizations such as Job Centers and Public Computer Centers are also part of the database.
-When someone is interested in finding digital literacy training or public access computers near them, they can enter their zip code into the Locator Tool to see a list of places that could help.
+When someone is interested in finding digital literacy training or public access computers near them, they can enter their zip code into the Get Connected tool to see a list of places that could help, along with discounted Internet and computer offers available in their area

 2. What is digital literacy?